 B.S.
 Human Development and Family Sciences – Online

-Now accepting students for summer 2013.
-Classes start June 24.
+Now accepting students for spring 2014.
+Classes start March 31.

 Human development and family sciences examines human development within the context of families, schools, communities, and other social and cultural environments.
 Because this is a general option degree, it offers tremendous flexibility by allowing students to pursue an interdisciplinary approach to their education that will prepare them for a rewarding career in a helping profession.

 This degree program is offered by OSU's College of Public Health and Human Sciences and delivered online by OSU Ecampus.

 Informational video (webinar): Watch an overview video featuring information about Oregon State University, OSU Ecampus, the degree program as well as a question and answer session with prospective students.

 Advantages of an Oregon State University online degree

 - All classes are taught by OSU's renowned faculty, who are known worldwide for their research, expertise and innovation.

 - OSU is regionally accredited by the Northwest Commission on Colleges and Universities.

 - Enhance your degree with a minor.
 OSU Ecampus offers a diverse selection of minors online.